joelasonian/brian-moorman/README.md

 # The Brian Moorman Project
-> An inspiration.
-Be sure to check out the[key technologies](builtwith.md)used to build the Brian Moorman Project.
+> Also see [key technologies](builtwith.md)used to build the site and how[site analytics](analytics.md)have been incorporated.
 ## Installation
 The Brian Moorman Project is built on[npm](https://www.npmjs.com/)and leverages[Gulp](https://github.com/gulpjs/gulp)to build the site from source files.
 To install gulp globally please refer to Gulp's[getting started section](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).

 ### Install the project dependencies
-Load the[Gulp](http://gulpjs.com/)project dependencies
+Load the gulp project dependencies
 ```shell
 npm install
 ```